 Definition of a Bias Incident

-A bias incident is any conduct, speech, expression, or action that is motivated in part or in whole by bias or prejudice, hatred or bigotry and directed at any individual or group, or one’s actual or perceived race, nationality, religion, sexual orientation, gender, veteran status, socioeconomic status, political viewpoint or disability, that is meant to intimidate, demean, mock, degrade, marginalize, or threaten individuals or groups based on that individual or group’s actual or perceived identity.
+A bias incident is any conduct, speech, expression, or action that is motivated in part or in whole by bias or prejudice, hatred or bigotry and directed at any individual or group, or one’s actual or perceived race, nationality, religion, sexual orientation, gender, veteran status, or disability, that is meant to intimidate, demean, mock, degrade, marginalize, or threaten individuals or groups based on that individual or group’s actual or perceived identity.

 This can also include conduct directed against an individual or group because of their association or advocacy on behalf of a member or members of a protected class and is defined as any non-criminal conduct which differs from a hate crime or harassment, in that no criminal activity is involved.